skittles9823/QuickSwitch/README.md

 ## Launcher Compatibility:
 - LawnchairV2 (APKMirror) (Playstore beta soon™)
+- Hyperion
 - Pixel Launcher (APKMirror)
 - Launcher3Quickstep (Quickstep)
 - OnePlus Launcher (Paphonbs rooted port)
 - ASUS ZenUI Launcher (Paphonbs port)
 - Samsung Experience Launcher (Paphonbs port - WIP - not public)
-- Hyperion (WIP - not public)
 - Many more Launcher3 forks that have merged the pie changes

 ## Disclaimer
 - A full list of compatible launchers will not be provided as the app autodetects which launchers are compatible.
-- Hyperion is currently unavailable as a recents provider as it's implementation is not stable enough.
-Please be patient and wait for an update regarding this.
-- Nova will likely never support QuickSwitch unless they decide to add support for the Razer Phone natively.
+- Nova will likely never support QuickSwitch unless they decide to add support for the Razer Phone naitivly.

 ## Requirements:
 - Magisk 18+